kamrade/mq/log.md

 + ScrambledText
 + setup colors system

-- ProgressiveImage component
++ ProgressiveImage component
+  + Image preloader

-- classnames
++ classnames
++ lodash
-- React icons
++ React icons

-- scss variables to js (check the Navigation component)
+- Buttons
+- Aside
-- lodash
+- Showcase

 - Typography
-- Button
 - Gallery component
 - Local scss variables (which can be reassigned if using outside of the design system)
 - Add images